jackhughes35/royalmail-challenge/README.md

 # royalmail-challenge
 Challenge for RoyalMail Interview Process

 TODO: Decouple so the means of validating is easily changed from S10 to another validation method.
+TODO: Build carries out unit test, pit test, int test.
 ## Your Task
 Build an API that will validate an S10 barcode.
 The expected deliverable should be Java-based with one endpoint (/validate).
 (Done)
 The endpoint must take as input a single 1D barcode value (e.g. AA473124829GB) and return a boolean response.
 (Done)